mia-platform/documentation/docs/development_suite/user-settings/feature-toggle.md

 - `User` the feature will be activated for the user
 - `Company` the feature will be activated for the company
 - `Project` the feature will be activated only for the project
-- `Environment` the feature will be activated only for the chosen environment
 - `Console` the feature will be activated for the console

 ![scope list](./img/feature-scope-list.png)